 Abhimanyu Easwaran

 No batter perhaps deserves an India call-up more than Abhimanyu Easwaran.
-However, with Rohit Sharma and Yashasvi Jaiswal churning the runs on a consistent basis over the last couple of years, his opportunity to play for India at the highest level has eluded them.
+However, with Rohit Sharma and Yashasvi Jaiswal churning the runs on a consistent basis over the last couple of years, his opportunity to play for India at the highest level has eluded him.

 In his last seven first-class matches, Easwaran has slammed three hundreds.
 Moreover, since 2022, only Jaiswal (2,723) has scored more runs than the Bengal skipper (2,709) in first-class cricket as an opener.
 India are lucky to have someone of the calibre of the 29-year-old waiting in the wings.